 Brian D Osborne

-Brian D Osborne was born in Glasgow in 1941 and grew up in Helensburgh and now lives in Kirkintilloch.
+Brian D Osborne was born in Glasgow in 1941 and grew up in Helensburgh.
 After a brief career in bookselling he worked in public libraries becoming District Librarian of Midlothian in 1983 and Chief Officer: Libraries and Museums in Strathkelvin in 1989.
 He was President of the Scottish Library Association in 1992 and was at various times Honorary Publications Officer for the Association.
 He was a member of the Scottish Book Marketing Group, a member of the Grants to Publishers Panel and of the Literature Committee of the Scottish Arts Council.

 He retired from librarianship in 1995 to concentrate on writing and has written three historical biographies and collaborated on a large number of other books on Scottish literature, history and culture.
 He also wrote regularly for magazines in the United Kingdom and the United States an collaborated on writing two plays.